pakyow/pakyow/README.md

 # Pakyow Web Framework [![Gitter chat](https://badges.gitter.im/pakyow/chat.svg)](https://gitter.im/pakyow/chat)

-Pakyow lets you build modern websites and web applications that don't break the web.
+*Build modern web applications that don't break the web.*

-It provides features such as auto-updating views while embracing traditional concepts like progressive enhancement.
-Designed to be as simple as possible, it helps you quickly create momentum and maintain it throughout a project.
+Pakyow is a Ruby web framework that lets you create fantastic experiences for your users without writing any client-side code.
+Build modern server-driven applications that don't compromise on speed or usability.

 ## Realtime UIs